-A person must not operate a passenger transport service unless the person is accredited in respect of that service.
+(1) A person must not operate a passenger transport service unless the person is accredited in respect of that service and that accreditation is not suspended.

-- (a) 200 penalty units for a body corporate or body politic; or - (b) 100 penalty units for an individual.
+- (a) 200 penalty units for a body corporate or body politic; or - (b) 100 penalty units for an individual. - (2) Subsection (1) does not apply in relation to the operation, for the purposes of a passenger transport service, by a ride-sourcing driver of a ride-sourcing vehicle under an arrangement with a booking service provider.